Fundraising

 • donor anniversaries

-• birthday or milestone acknowledgments
+• birthday or milestone celebrations

 The national donor retention average still hovers around 45 percent, based on industry-wide studies.
 Schools and mission-driven organizations that invest in consistent stewardship often achieve 55 to 60 percent retention or higher.
 These extra touches make donors feel seen and valued, which strengthens long-term loyalty.